Tezzj/Namaste-React-2.0/05-Let's get Hooked/Theory/5 - Assignment Soln.md

 A: `useState hook` is used to maintain the state in our React application.
 It keeps track of the state changes so basically useState has the ability to encapsulate local state in a functional component.
 The useState hook is a special function that takes the `initial state` as an `argument` and `returns an array` of two entries.
 UseState encapsulate only singular value from the state, for multiple state need to have useState calls.

+You're correct that the UI should update according to variable, but, the UI doesn't update because React doesn't track changes to regular variables.

+React only tracks changes to state, so if you directly modify the variable (a regular variable in the original code), React doesn't know that it needs to re-render the component.
+That's why useState is required

 #### Syntax for useState hook

 ```